maefahluang-uni/99-project-baby-whale-and-dolphin/README.md

 6431503077 KRITSAKORN RITTIDETCH

 ## Features detail in branch
-Progress Visualization\
+Progress Visualization by KRITSAKORN\
-Responsibility Assignment\
+Responsibility Assignment by KITTINARIN\
-Role-Specific Interfaces\
+Role-Specific Interfaces by WITSAKON\
-Task Prioritization\
+Task Prioritization by NAPHAT\
-User Authentication
+User Authentication by NAPHAT